-- It only moves down, never up.
+- It only moves down, never up, on a short trade.

 - For a long trade, and with the price moving higher, the stop loss is moved to just below the low of the most recently completed bar/candle.

-- It only moves up, never down.
+- It only moves up, never down, on a long trade.